 The copy should be scannable and easy to digest.
-Break it up into smaller paragraphs, use headings, subheadings and bullet points if applicable.
+Break it up into smaller paragraphs, use headings, subheadings, and bullet points if applicable.
 More often than not, readers scan an article or blog first to see if it is worth their time.
 Long paragraphs with few headings can be visually overwhelming, causing a reader to move on to something else.
 This is especially true when it comes to viewing copy on mobile devices.

 Basic structuring takes place during the writing process and is refined when it comes time to edit.
 In addition to sentence and paragraph structure, make sure the writing flows.
 Read it out loud if possible.
 Is it an easy read or do you find yourself stumbling over your own words?
 If the writing trips you up, rework it.

 Proofread the copy and then proofread it again.
-Nothing can can steal the power of a piece of writing faster than poor grammar and misspelled words.
-Proofing your own work can sometimes be difficult because you know what it’s suppose to say and you will read it that way.
+Nothing can steal the power of a piece of writing faster than poor grammar and misspelled words.
+Proofing your own work can sometimes be difficult because you know what it’s supposed to say and you will read it that way.
 There are tools that can help with the proofreading process such as Grammarly or the readability application of the WordPress SEO plugin, Yoast.

 Finally, optimize your title.
-It is one of the first things that appears in a search.
+It is one of the first things that appear in a search.
 An attention-grabbing title can be the difference between your copy being read or passed by.
 It is the most important part of your content and a key factor for SEO.

 This is where your keyword comes in.
-Make sure it is included in all the important places: the URL, title, the first paragraph, at least one H2, image file names and ALT tags.
+Make sure it is included in all the important places: the URL, title, the first paragraph, at least one H2, image file names, and ALT tags.
 The keyword should be scattered appropriately throughout the body of the copy.
 This is referred to as keyword density and Yoast currently recommends it be between .5% and 2.5%.
-The recommended keyword density has decreased as Google algorithms have begun to focus on lowering the rank of low-quality sites with keyword stuffed content.
+The recommended keyword density has decreased as Google algorithms have begun to focus on lowering the rank of low-quality sites with keyword-stuffed content.

-Both the title and the meta description should contain the the keyword as well.
+Both the title and the meta description should contain the keyword as well.
 It is optimum for it to be at the beginning of the title, but not necessary.
 In addition to the keyword, the meta description should also contain a call to action.

 Integrating visual content into your copy is equally important for SEO.
 Viewed as an indicator of high quality by Google, it entices visitors to remain on your site longer and decreases bounce rates.
 It is vital that all images have the keyword in their file name as well as the ALT tag.